harness/developer-hub/docs/platform/variables-and-expressions/runtime-input-usage.md

 Currently, multiple selection for runtime inputs is behind the feature flag `PIE_MULTISELECT_AND_COMMA_IN_ALLOWED_VALUES`.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.
 :::

-Use Multi Selection if you want to choose one or more values from the list of [allowed values](#set-allowed-values).
+You can use Multi Selection if you want to choose one or more values from the list of [allowed values](#set-allowed-values).
+Multi Selection maps to the `.allowedValues()` functor, and Single Selection maps to the
+`.selectOneFrom()` functor.
 You can use multiple selection for runtime inputs in pipelines, stages, and shell script variables only.
-Multiple selection is an extension of allowed values; you must specify allowed values to use multiple selection.
+Multiple selection is an extension of allowed values, so you must specify allowed values to use it.

+For users who want to migrate to single selection, you can implement `.selectOneFrom()` even before the FF `PIE_MULTISELECT_AND_COMMA_IN_ALLOWED_VALUES` is turned on.

 ![](./static/runtime-inputs-11.png)